ujjwalbb30/Azure_Nanodegree_AutoML_Classification/README.md

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/swagger_6.PNG)

-(7) screenshot of endpoint.py script running against the API producing JSON output from the model.
+(7) screenshot of endpoint.py script running against the API producing JSON output from the model. endpoint.py script was edited using vim command and scoring_uri and key were entered.
+REST Endpoint of the deployed model was filled in scoring_uri and Primary Key was filled as key.
+Then, endpoint.py script was run using python command in git bash terminal and data.json file was created.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/endpoint_1.PNG)

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/endpoint_2.PNG)

-(8) screenshot of Apache Benchmark (ab) running against the HTTP API using authentication keys to retrieve performance results.
+(8) screenshot of Apache Benchmark (ab) running against the HTTP API using authentication keys to retrieve performance results. benchmark.sh file was edited using vim command and REST Endpoint as well as Primary Key were entered.
+Then, benchmark.sh file was run using bash command in git bash terminal and performance results were retrieved.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/benchmark.PNG)

 (9) screenshot of pipeline section of Azure ML Studio, showing the pipeline has been created.
+After entering 'experiment_name', 'key' and 'amlcompute_cluster_name', we run the cells in the notebook.
+Ultimately, a pipeline is created which is available to view in pipeline section of Azure ML Studio.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/ppp111.PNG)

 (10) screenshot of pipeline section of Azure ML Studio, showing the pipeline endpoint.
+Bankmarketing Train endpoint is created when the pipeline is published and can be observed in the Pipeline Endpoint section in Azure ML Studio.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/ppp222.PNG)

 (11) screenshot of Bank Marketing Dataset with the auto-ml module.
+When we click the endpoint mentioned above, we can see the Bank Marketing Dataset linked with the auto-ml module.
+This is kind of a visual representation of the pipeline we published.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/ppp333.PNG)

 (12) screenshot of 'Published Pipeline Overview' showing a REST Endpoint and a status of ACTIVE.
+REST endpoint is enabled to rerun the pipeline from any HTTP library on any platform.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/ppp444.PNG)

 (13) screenshot from Jupyter Notebook, showing that the 'Use RunDetails Widget' shows the step runs.
+RunDetails widget helps in monitoring the progress of pipeline training.
+It provides updates until training is finished.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/pppp5555.PNG)

-(14) screenshots of ML Studio showing the scheduled runs.
+(14) screenshots of ML Studio showing the scheduled runs. auth_header was retrieved and HTTP POST request to the endpoint (to trigger the run) was created specifying the authentication header.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/pppp6666.PNG)